-16 GB and 32 GB cards are supported only on the M3 blade servers, and the 64 GB SD cards are supported only on the M4 and M5 blade servers.
+The 64 GB SD cards are supported only on the M5 blade servers.

 - We do not recommend using an SD card from a rack server in a blade server, or using an SD card from a blade server in a rack server.
 Switching SD cards between server types might result in data loss from the SD card. - Some Cisco UCS C-Series rack-mount servers have SD cards with four partitions: HV, HUU, SCU, and Drivers.
 Only the HV partition is visible in Cisco UCS Manager.
 You can migrate a four-partition SD card to a single HV partition card with a FlexFlash scrub policy but there may be data loss. - The FlexFlash controller does not support RAID-1 sync (mirror rebuild).
 If the SD cards are in a degraded RAID state, or if any metadata errors are reported by the controller, you must run the FlexFlash scrub policy to pair the cards for RAID.
 For more information about the FlexFlash scrub policy, see Server-Related Policies.
 The following conditions might result in degraded RAID or metadata errors: - Inserting a new or used SD card in one slot, when the server already has an SD card populated in the second slot. - Inserting two SD cards from different servers. - The server firmware version must be at 2.2(1a) or higher.